 Slow Feeders

 Sometimes you just want to slow your cat down as they eat.
-In these cases, the focus is more on creating a bit of a challenge and less on providing mental stimulation.
-While they still will provide some stimulation, these style of puzzle feeders for cats mostly focus on the speed of your cat’s eating.
+In these cases, the focus is more on slowing your cat’s eating and less on providing mental stimulation (though they do provide some stimulation).
 They are excellent for scarf ‘n barfers!

 Usually these feeders are very simple and are similar to a regular food bowl, but with a series of barriers that your cat has to navigate around to eat.
-These ones have an advantage over others for folks looking for elevated feeders as there are a few options out there that are raised up on supports.
+These feeders have an advantage over others for folks looking for elevated feeders as many sit on a pedestal.
+If you want to use a bowl you already have, you can transform a regular bowl (including those found in many automatic feeders) into a slow feeder using a silicone insert.

 Digging Puzzle Feeders

-Some cats really like to dig and stick their cute little paws into things.
-For these cats, there are a lot of different puzzle feeders that will allow them to dig a bit.
+Some cats really like to stick their paws or snoot into things.
+For these cats, digging treat puzzles are the way to go.

-One of the most basic digging feeders is the Catit Senses 2.0 Digger Interactive Cat Toy.
-While it’s not super complicated (it is a couple of cylinders your cat has to pull food out of to be able to get it), it’s enough to slow down your cat and also provide them with mental stimulation.
+The most basic digging feeders is the Catit Senses 2.0 Digger.
+While it’s not super complicated (it is a couple of cylinders your cat has to pull food out of to be able to get it), it’s enough ti provide them with mental stimulation.
 An alternative is a hunting box style toy that follows the same basic concept of requiring your cat to dig their food out of the box.

 The Cat Puzzle Feeder Treat Maze is a challenging option for the really smart or really food motivated cat.
-It’s a (short) maze that requires your cat to push their kibble or treats through it until they reach the end and can reach it.
-I like using it with my cat it because it has adjustable difficulty so I can challenge Z, but not frustrate him.
-Z did figure out a workaround where he can fling his treats out of the start of the maze, but it still requires enough effort on his part to do so that it keeps him occupied for a while.
+It’s a short maze that requires your cat to push their kibble or treats through it until it gets to the end and can munch on it.

 Wet Food Puzzle Feeders

 Is your cat more of a fan of wet food?
-While many puzzle feeders are geared toward dry food as they can be challenging to clean, there are many that can work well for wet food eaters.
+While many puzzle feeders are geared toward dry food, there are still a few great choices for wet food eaters.
 In fact, some are designed specifically to be used with wet food.
 You can even find a variation of the hunting feeder mentioned above that is designed specifically for wet food.

 A favorite wet food puzzle feeder for cats is a lick mat.
 These are typically a silicone mat with a series of ridges on them.
 Food is spread out on the mat and the cat has to navigate the bumps using their tongue.
 Some of them will even come with a tiny spatula for easy spreading.